 This two-year program is about jump-starting your career as a Social Service Worker with the skills and knowledge to make an impact.
-Gain real-world experience with 500 hours of field placements and volunteering, allowing you to apply classroom learning in a community-based environment.
+Gain real-world experience with over 400 hours of field placements, allowing you to apply classroom learning in a community-based environment.

 As a graduate of the Sault College Social Service Worker program, you`ll meet the requirements for registration to become a regulated professional Social Service Worker with the Ontario College of Social Workers & Social Service Workers (OCSWSSW)

 Making a difference is your passion.
 You will find it here.

 |CMM235 - 3 S.S.W.
 Documentation and Record Keeping|